ESCOMP/CCPPStandardNames/StandardNamesRules.rst

    [*surface*] [*component*] standard_name [``at`` *surface*] [``in`` *medium*] [``due_to`` *process*] [``assuming`` *condition*]

-   See the list of currently-used :numref:`qualifications %s <Qualifiers>` for help.
+   See the list of currently-used :numref:`qualifications %s <qualifiers>` for help.

 #.
 Variables are current and instantaneous unless specified.
 Variables that are not
    current (e.g., previous timestep) or non-instantaneous (e.g., accumulated values)